 In modern times we have become extremely reliant on electricity, and why shouldn’t we?
-Whether for convenience (hair dryers, electric showers or elevators), for entertainment (televisions, radios or tablets) or even for critical functions (medical care, security or travel), electricity is a cornerstone of our lives.
+Whether for convenience (hairdryers, electric showers or elevators), for entertainment (televisions, radios or tablets) or even for critical functions (medical care, security or travel), electricity is a cornerstone of our lives.

 From rewiring old and unsafe electrics to installing new electrical connections and even checking the safety of current wiring and conducting Electrical Inspection Condition Reports, there are many tasks electricians can do.
+Read on to find out how much electricians cost per hour, with a breakdown of their hourly and daily rates.

 How much does an electrician cost per hour?